I have an embarrassing thing to admit…I have 1,204 bookmarks in my browser. What? Don’t judge. You probably have at least 12 tabs open right NOW.

 - Create a design brief: This includes key details about your website design, including the deadline, target audience, and Content Management System (CMS.)

-- Define your brand style: Remember how we said consistency is key?
+- Define your design system: Understand how your design language can create patterns that users can learn.
+Remember how we said consistency is key?

-- Gather a sitemap: Use tools like XML Sitemap to see the hierarchy on your site.
+- Create a sitemap: Use tools like XML Sitemap to see the hierarchy on your site.
 Group similar pages together, and create wireframes for each.

 - Produce example content: See how your content will be formatted by creating test content on your site.

 - Start work on the visual design: Piece together your colors, fonts, and other design elements.
 You’ll be left with a mock-up of what the site could look like.

 - Test your mock-up: Run usability tests to double-check you’re not alienating a group of people, and that your design is easy to understand.
 If it is, hit “launch.”